ICD-Code I33.0: Acute and subacute infective endocarditis

-The inner membrane of your heart is inflamed.
+The thin membrane inside your heart is inflamed.

 Additional indicator